max-oyedele/next-full-starter/README.md

 [`ESLint`](https://nextjs.org/docs/basic-features/eslint)

-## ✌️ Each branch has its own architecture to be reused according to the requirement.
+## ✌️ Each branch has its own architecture.